What to See in Rome – 2-3 Day Itinerary

 Piazza Navona

-Originally built as a stadium by Emperor Domitian in the 1st century AD, Piazza Navona is now home to three beautiful fountains including the famous Fountain of the Four Rivers designed by Gian Lorenzo Bernini.
+This plaza was origianlly built as a stadium in the 1st century, but is now home to three beautiful fountains including the famous Fountain of the Four Rivers designed by Gian Lorenzo Bernini.
 The square is also lined with charming cafes, restaurants, and shops, making it a vibrant hub of activity day and night.

 Campo de Fiori